 There are two distinct groups of moths.
 The small size of the micro-moths makes it harder to identify their distinctive markings.
 The macro-moths are larger and generally more easily identified.
 Ontario is home to approximately 1,300 macro-moth species; more than any other province in Canada.

 NCC and moths?

-As part of recent inventories on Nature Conservancy of Canada (NCC) properties in Ontario, an insect expert from the organization Canadian National Collection of insects, arachnids and nematodes conducted a survey for moths across Ontario in 2015, including an NCC property on the Rice Lake Plains in Central Ontario.
+As part of inventories on Nature Conservancy of Canada (NCC) properties in Ontario, an insect expert from the organization Canadian National Collection of insects, arachnids and nematodes conducted a survey for moths across Ontario in 2015, including an NCC property on the Rice Lake Plains in Central Ontario.
 He noted that the property contained unique moths and that the Rice Lake Plains will prove to be an important core area for provincially (and nationally) significant moths.
+Moth counts have been conducted on NCC properties in the Carden Alvar and the Rice Lake Plains Partnership has hosted observation sessions on the Hazel Bird Nature Reserve over the years.
 Protecting habitat, and maintaining native plant diversity while minimizing the spread of invasive, non-native plants, is part of the work that NCC does to maintain habitat for moths.